-Likewise, the description in Invention A-4, "means of retrieving, upon receipt of a return request, a desired container from among the above containers from the storeroom, to be conveyed to the station, and conveying, upon receipt of bar-code 35 data attached to the book to be returned and data on an arbitrary case 13, a container containing the book to be returned stored in the case 13 to the location in the bookshelf 11 by means of the stacker crane 75, the conveyor 77, the conveyor, 80, and the conveyor 82" corresponds, only in the case of "taking out, upon receipt of a return request, a container from among the containers, upon receipt of information on the book to be returned, to be conveyed to the station" to the description in Correction invention 1, "conveyance means which takes out an available container from the storeroom from among the containers corresponding to the size of a return book, upon receipt of size information of the book to be returned, to be conveyed to the station."
+Likewise, the description in Invention A-4, "means of retrieving, upon receipt of a return request, a desired container from among the above containers from the storeroom, to be conveyed to the station, and conveying, upon receipt of a bar-code 35 data attached to the book to be returned and data on an arbitrary case 13, a container containing the book to be returned stored in the case 13 to the location in the bookshelf 11 by means of the stacker crane 75, the conveyor 77, the conveyor, 80, and the conveyor 82" corresponds, only in the case of "taking out, on receipt of a return request, a container from among the containers, upon receipt of information on the book to be returned, to be conveyed to the station" to the description in Corrected invention 1 of the case, "conveyance means which takes out an available container from the storeroom from among the containers corresponding to the size of a return book, upon receipt of size information of the book to be returned, to be conveyed to the station."

-In Correction invention 1, since the information stored is updated in response to an input of book information of a book to be taken out (desired book) or a book to be returned (return book), the description in Invention A-4, "means of deleting the information stored in the hard disk storing the location for the requested book 33 conveyed to the station by the conveying means and data on the cases and the books stored in the containers 12 in association with each other, or additionally storing the location of the case 13 storing the book to be returned in the bookshelf 11 on the hard disk 47, to update the information stored in the hard disk" corresponds, only in the case of "the update means of updating the information on the desired book or return book stored in the storage means, upon receipt of an input of book information of the desired book or return book, when conveyed by the conveyance means, to the description in Correction invention 1, "update means of updating the information stored in the storage means, for the container conveyed to the station by the conveyance means, from which the desired book has been taken out or the container to which the return book has been returned."
+In Corrected invention 1 of the case, since the information stored is updated in response to an input of book information of a book to be taken out (requested book) or a book to be returned (return book), the description in Invention A-4, "means of deleting the information stored in the hard disk storing the location for the requested book 33 conveyed to the station by the conveying means and data on the cases and the books stored in the containers 12 in association with each other, or additionally storing the location of the case 13 storing the book to be returned in the bookshelf 11 on the hard disk 47, to update the information stored in the hard disk" corresponds, only in the case of "the update means of updating the information on the requested book or return book stored in the storage means, on receipt of an input of book information of the requested book or return book, when conveyed by the conveyance means," to the description in Corrected invention 1 of the case, "update means of updating the information stored in the storage means, for the container conveyed to the station by the conveyance means, from which the requested book has been taken out or the container to which the return book has been returned."

-Accordingly, the two correspond to each other in the following points: "A book storing and managing device including: a storeroom having a plurality of shelf areas; a plurality of containers for storing a plurality of books stored in each of the shelf areas of the storeroom; storage means storing storage locations of the containers in the storeroom and book codes of the books stored in the containers, in association with each other; conveyance means which takes out a container storing a desired book from the storeroom, upon receipt of a book code of the book to be taken out, on the basis of the information stored in the storage means, to be conveyed to a station, and takes out a container from the storeroom from among the containers, upon receipt of information on the book to be returned, to be conveyed to the station; and update means of updating the information on the desired book or return book."
+Accordingly, the two correspond to each other in the following points: "A book storing and managing device including: a storeroom having a plurality of shelf areas; a plurality of containers for storing a plurality of books stored in each of the shelf areas of the storeroom; storage means storing storage locations of the containers in the storeroom and book codes of the books stored in the containers, in association with each other; conveyance means which takes out a container storing a requested book from the storeroom, upon receipt of a book code of the book to be taken out, on the basis of the information stored in the storage means, to be conveyed to a station, and takes out a container from the storeroom from among the containers, upon receipt of information on the book to be returned, to be conveyed to the station; and update means of updating the information on the desired book or return book stored in the storage means, upon receipt of information on the requested book or return book."
 They are different from each other in the following points.